 Zachary Chrisco and Michael Grove from Sasaki respond to Moving Forward on Climate Change.

 Landscape architects have a critical role to play in solving the climate crisis.
 But we are fooling ourselves if we believe that landscape architects are the best equipped to lead the charge.
-The International Federation of Landscape Architects (IFLA) estimates that there are approximately 75,000 landscape architects around the world.
+There are approximately 75,000 landscape architects around the world.
 Our numbers are small, as is our political capital.
 But our voice can be loud, if we are united in how we use it.

 Although we often think of ourselves as artists, scientists, and craftsmen, our best asset is our ability to communicate, advocate, and educate.
 As a profession, we must hold ourselves to the highest standards.
 While artistry and craftsmanship will always be important contributions, our focus at this point in time should be on the scientific integrity of our work.
 Landscape architects must reach beyond our comfort zone.
 We must truly understand climate science.
 We must collaborate with allied scientists to seek breakthrough innovations together.
 We must conduct post-occupancy evaluations of our work, accumulating metrics that will allow us to learn from our successes and our failures.
 We must use a fact-based approach to educate governments, private clients, and citizens about the profound impact we can have.
 But most importantly, we must involve them in the process and get them excited about being part of the solution.
 Landscape architects, by being more vocal, can educate and instigate, but ordinary citizens are who must ultimately be heard.
 When citizens demand change, change will occur.